 Specialist Information Name Andrew D. Zinn Pr.Sci.Nat Ecological Science (400687/15) Designation Report Author - Terrestrial Ecologist Cell Phone Number +27 83 361 0373 Email Address andrew@hawkhead.co.za Qualifications M.Sc.
 Resource Conservation Biology B.Sc.
 Hons.
 Ecology and Conservation Biology B.Sc.
-Zoology and Grassland Science Summary of Past Andrew Zinn is a terrestrial ecologist with Hawkhead Consulting.
+Zoology and Grassland Science Affiliations Member of the South African Council of Natural Scientific Professions Member of the South African Wildlife Management Association Member of the South African Association of Botanists Summary of Past Andrew Zinn is a terrestrial ecologist with Hawkhead Consulting.
 In this Experience role, he conducts varied specialist ecology studies, including flora and fauna surveys, for baseline ecological assessments and ecological impact assessments.
-He has over a decade of experience working in the fields of ecology and conservation research, and is registered as a Professional Natural Scientist ( Pr.Sci.Nat. ) - Ecological Science, with the South African Council of Natural Scientific Professions (SACNASP).
+He has over a decade of experience working in the fields of ecology and conservation research, and is registered as a Professional Natural Scientist (Pr.Sci.Nat.) - Ecological Science, with the South African Council of Natural Scientific Professions (SACNASP).
 Andrew has worked on projects in several African countries including Botswana, Democratic Republic of Congo, Ethiopia, Ghana, Mozambique, South Africa, Tanzania and Zambia.
+Refer to Appendix A for a full Curriculum Vitae of Andrew Zinn